American College of Sports Medicine: History

 The American College of Sports Medicine was founded in 1954 as the "Federation of Sports Medicine" in New York City at the Hotel Statler on April 22, as part of the afternoon program of the American Association for Health, Physical Education, and Recreation (AAHPER).
 The following year, the American College of Sports Medicine (ACSM) was officially incorporated, and 11 individuals were designated as founders.
 This group was composed of seven men and one woman with careers in physical education, as well as three physicians.
 The physical educators were Clifford Brownell, Ph.D.
 Ernst Jok, M.D., Peter Karpovich, M.D., Leonard Larson, Ph.D.
 Grover Mueller, M.S., Neils Neilson, Ph.D, Josephine Rathbone, Ph.D. and Arthur Steinhaus, Ph.D.
 Although they had training in physical education or were employed in departments of physical education, Jokl, Larson, Karpovich, and Steinhaus were primarily involved in research dealing with the physiology of exercise.
 The physicians were Louis Bishop, M.D., Albert Hyman, M.D., and Joseph Wolffe, M.D.
 All three were practicing cardiologists.

 The ACSM national headquarters moved to Indianapolis in 1984, joining organizations such as the National Collegiate Athletic Association, the National Federation of State High School Associations, and national sport-specific governing bodies.

-Leadership

-The current ACSM elected offices are held by: